timeplus-io/docs/docs/query-syntax.md

 ### Streaming and Dimension Table Join{#stream_table_join}

 In Timeplus, all data live in streams and the default query mode is streaming.
-Streaming mode focus on latest real-time tail data which is suitable for streaming processing.
-On the other hand, historical focuses old indexed data in the past and optimized for big batch processing like terabytes large scan.
+Streaming mode focuses on the latest real-time tail data which is suitable for streaming processing.
+On the other hand, historical focuses on the old indexed data in the past and optimized for big batch processing like terabytes large scans.
 Streaming is the by default mode when a query is running against it.
 To query the historical data of a stream, `table()` function can be used.

-There are typical cases that an unbounded data streaming needs enrichment by connecting to a relative static dimension table.
-Timeplus can do this in one single engine by storing streaming data and dimension table in it via a streaming to dimension table join.
+There are typical cases that an unbounded data stream needs enrichment by connecting to a relative static dimension table.
+Timeplus can do this in one single engine by storing streaming data and dimension tables in it via a streaming to dimension table join.

 Examples